Nailsea

-Nailsea is a town in Somerset, England, 8 mi southwest of Bristol, and 11 mi northeast of Weston-super-Mare.
+Nailsea is a town in North Somerset, England, 8 mi southwest of Bristol, and 11 mi northeast of Weston-super-Mare.
 The nearest village is Backwell, which lies south of Nailsea on the opposite side of the Bristol to Exeter railway line.
-Nailsea had a population of 15,630 in the 2011 Census.
+Nailsea had a population of 15,917 in the 2021 Census.

 The town was an industrial centre based on coal mining and glass manufacture, which have now been replaced by service industries.
-The surrounding North Somerset Levels has wildlife habitats including the Tickenham, Nailsea and Kenn Moors biological Site of Special Scientific Interest and Bucklands Pool/Backwell Lake Local Nature Reserve.
+The surrounding North Somerset Levels has wildlife habitats including the Tickenham, Nailsea and Kenn Moors biological Site of Special Scientific Interest and Bucklands Pool/Backwell Lake local nature reserve.
 Nailsea is close to the M5 motorway and Bristol Airport, and its railway station, Nailsea & Backwell, has services operated by the Great Western Railway.

 Secondary education is provided by Nailsea School (rebuilt in 2009), and primary education by St Francis School, Grove Junior School, Kingshill School and Golden Valley.
 Churches include the 14th-century Holy Trinity Church and Christ Church, which was built in 1843.